Skip to main content

 For some patients, full mouth reconstruction means not just replacing missing teeth, but also addressing worn, damaged, or fractured teeth that remain.
 Dr. Marlin may recommend extracting heavily compromised natural teeth and replacing them with implants, creating a fully restored arch of beautiful, functional teeth.
 For patients seeking comprehensive rehabilitation that also addresses remaining teeth, a full mouth reconstruction may be the ideal path.
 This comprehensive approach can address longstanding bite problems, improve speech, restore proper facial height, and create a smile that looks and feels like the teeth you were meant to have.

 Reconstruction cases are often complex and benefit significantly from Dr. Marlin’s expertise as a prosthodontist.
 He considers the relationship between all components of your smile, your jaw joint function, your bite relationships, and the esthetic outcome.
-The result is often a life-changing transformation that extends far beyond simply replacing missing teeth.
+The result is often a meaningful transformation that extends far beyond simply replacing missing teeth.

 Bone Quality and Implant Success